Serif: Didone

 Didone, or modern, serif typefaces, which first emerged in the late 18th century, are characterized by extreme contrast between thick and thin lines.
 (Note: Additional subgenres of Didone type include "fat faces" (ultra-bold designs for posters) and "Scotch Modern" designs (used in the English-speaking world for book and newspaper printing).)
 These typefaces have a vertical stress and thin serifs with a constant width, with minimal bracketing (constant width).
 Serifs tend to be very thin, and vertical lines very heavy.
-Didone fonts are often considered to be less readable than transitional or old-style serif typefaces.
+Didone fonts are less readable than transitional or old-style serif typefaces.
 Period examples include Bodoni, Didot, and Walbaum.
 Computer Modern is a popular contemporary example.
 The very popular Century is a softened version of the same basic design, with reduced contrast.
 Didone typefaces achieved dominance of printing in the early 19th-century printing before declining in popularity in the second half of the century and especially in the 20th as new designs and revivals of old-style faces emerged.

 In print, Didone fonts are often used on high-gloss magazine paper for magazines such as Harper's Bazaar, where the paper retains the detail of their high contrast well, and for whose image a crisp, "European" design of type may be considered appropriate.
 They are used more often for general-purpose body text, such as book printing, in Europe.
 They remain popular in the printing of Greek, as the Didot family were among the first to establish a printing press in newly independent Greece.
 The period of Didone types' greatest popularity coincided with the rapid spread of printed posters and commercial ephemera and the arrival of bold type.
 As a result, many Didone typefaces are among the earliest designed for "display" use, with an ultra-bold "fat face" style becoming a common sub-genre.